Warning signs of fentanyl use

 Treating fentanyl addiction often starts with medical detox.
 This provides a medical team to monitor your health, administer medications to help with withdrawal symptoms and prevent complications.

 After detox, it’s important to enter an addiction treatment program to address the emotional, social, and psychological aspects of fentanyl addiction.
 Treatment plans are individualized according to your unique needs and goals.
-However, inpatient and outpatient programs often use individual and group counseling, support groups, and behavioral therapies like cognitive behavioral therapy and motivational interviewing.
+However, inpatient and outpatient programs often use individual and group counselling, support groups, and behavioral therapies like cognitive behavioral therapy and motivational interviewing.

 Get Help for Fentanyl Addiction